-Be it pronghorn rulings or Constitutional Rights, the best way to make an impact is to get involved.
+Be it pronghorn rulings or Constitutional Rights, getting involved is the best way to make an impact.
 I continually share information about how you can make a difference.
 Each of these involves making your voice heard.
 I attend many public meetings, forums, round tables, and commission meetings.

 Public meetings will address proposed changes